RevolutionTech/hummingbird/README.md

 Custom walk-in songs should be stored in the subdirectory `audio/`.
 Inside that directory, there should be another subdirectory `random/` where additional songs are included for the assignment of unknown MAC addresses (see below).

 Associations are listed in a comma-separated value file called `songs.csv`.
-Each line should contain three items: MAC address, name, and path/to/song.
+Each line should contain at least three items: MAC address, name, and path/to/song.
 Such a file may look like the following:

 	aa:bb:cc:dd:ee:ff,John,audio/John.mp3
-	bb:cc:dd:ee:ff:aa,Smith,audio/Smith.mp3
+	00:11:22:33:44:55,John-MacBook,DNP
+	bb:cc:dd:ee:ff:aa,Smith,NTA
 	cc:dd:ee:ff:aa:bb,Mary,audio/Mary.mp3
-	dd:ee:ff:aa:bb:cc,Brown,audio/Brown.mp3
+	dd:ee:ff:aa:bb:cc,Brown,audio/Brown.mp3,24

+A line may also have an optional fourth item which is interpreted as the length of time that the song should play for (in seconds).
+By default, each song plays for a maximum of 20 seconds and so this option allows for exceptions to that length.
+If `DNP` (Do Not Play) is provided for the path, then no song will play when the MAC address in that line is detected.
+This is useful for laptops and desktop computers.
+If `NTA` (Need To Assign) is provided for the path, then a song will be randomly chosen for this user (out of the songs under `audio/random/`) when Hummingbird starts.

 Some configuration settings can be easily changed by modifying `config.py`.
-For example, by default unknown MAC addresses will not cause a song to play (to avoid strangers walking by from observed the system).
+For example, by default unknown MAC addresses will not cause a song to play (to avoid strangers walking by from being observed by the system).
 However, Hummingbird can be easily changed so that new MAC addresses are automatically assigned a walk-in song from `audio/random/` on the first time that they connect.

 ## Running